CS435 Class Project

 - Map must contain at least 10 entities (these don't have to be allocated one per room).
 These can be monsters, but don't have to be.

 - Server state must be persistent.
 So if a player enters the game and dies, the body should remain visible to other players.
-You can implement a cleanup mechanism that removes dead players after a fixed (or random) period.
+You can implement a cleanup mechanism that removes dead players to avoid an overly cluttered server.

 Server grade items:

-- 40 points: Allows the class to play your game during in-class testing.
+- 50 points: Allows the class to play your game during in-class testing.
 This means it can't crash or otherwise fail to perform when everyone in the class is connected and playing the game together at the same time.
-Must be ready by April 24.
+Must be ready April 25.